vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ## Does Vipps automatically create charges for an agreement?

  No. Vipps does _not_ create charges based on the agreement, this is left up to the merchant to create.
- When a merchant creates a charge, Vipps will actually attempt to charge the customer.
+ When a merchant creates a charge, Vipps will actually attempt to charge the customer, starting on the `due date` and for as long as specified in `retryDays`.
- If the merchant doesn't create a charge, nothing will be done.

- We _will_ however retry a charge, created by the merchant, multiple times before we stop.

  For more details, see our [call-by-call guide](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#call-by-call-guide)

  ## Do I need to store card data?

  No. Vipps handles all payment details.